2degrees/wsgi-xsendfile/docs/source/howto.rst

 Integration in Your Front-End Server
 ====================================

-X-Sendfile is supported outside-the-box by some servers, such as Lighttpd and Nginx.
+X-Sendfile is supported out-of-the-box by some servers, such as Lighttpd and Nginx.
 With other servers, you'd need to install a third party extension.

 Please refer to the documentation relevant to your server, or read on if you